 Overcoming Drug Addiction

-Regardless if the drug dependence is on prescription drugs or illegal drugs, it is important to seek help from a non 12 step holistic addiction recovery center.
+Regardless of the drug dependence is on prescription drugs or illegal drugs, it is important to seek help from a non 12 step holistic addiction recovery center.
 Our program at The Sanctuary at Sedona provides the support that you need to overcome any type of addiction.
-Many people prefer the non 12 step addiction recovery over some of the traditional programs, because this approach is very effective for long-term recovery.
-Contact us to learn more about the holistic addiction recovery options that are available: (928) 639-1300
+Many people prefer the non 12 step addiction recovery over some of the traditional programs because this approach is very effective for long-term recovery.